LimarAryan/x_art_bot/README.md

 # Version info
 This version runs in a local environment,</br>
-however I am running the real</br>
+however I am running the actual</br>
-version on an aws lambda function,</br>
+x_art_bot account on an aws lambda function,</br>
 using an s3 bucket, and dynamodb.
+A brief explanation will be given in the next section.

+# AWS
+I am using all AWS free tier products to run this concurrently.</br>
+I use AWS' lambda function, which allows you to run python scripts.</br>

+##Lambda
+I have included the code that I'm using in lambda_function.py</br>
+Basically, what is happening is that I check the local tmp folder of the lambda instance and if there any items I delete them through a shell subprocess </br>
+(because this is where I will be placing the img file). </br>
+I establish a connection to my twitter API through the keys and make my twitter posting function </br>
+I grab an artwork filename, and check if the filename for the artwork is already used </br>
+If it is not used, then it will post it to twitter </br>